CQCL/lambeq-docs/docs/glossary.rst

     snake equations
         Identities that hold between the dual objects of a :term:`monoidal category` and allow the "yanking" of wires and the rewriting and simplification of diagrams.
 In ``lambeq``, the :py:meth:`.grammar.Diagram.normal_form() <lambeq.backend.grammar.Diagram.normal_form>` method uses the snake equations in order to "stretch" the wires of a diagram and provide a normal form for it.

+    spaCy
+        A powerful NLP toolkit developed by Explosion. ``lambeq`` utilises spaCy models for tasks such as :term:`tokenisation` and :term:`coreference resolution`.

     spider
         Another name for a :term:`Frobenius algebra`.